Esri/angular-esri-map/README.md

 ## Dependencies

-These directives were built using Angular v1.2 (specifically 1.2.16) and the ArcGIS API for JavaScript v3.11+.
-They will likely work with other verstions of those frameworks, but have not been tested outside of the above versions.
+These directives were originally built using Angular v1.2.16 and the ArcGIS API for JavaScript v3.11.
+They have been tested on every minor release of each of those libraries since then.

 You will need [Node](http://nodejs.org/) and [Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md#getting-started) to do local development.